flekschas/regl-scatterplot/README.md

 // Set base opacity
 scatterplot.set({ opacity: 0.5 });

+// If you want to deemphasize unselected points (when some points are selected)
+// you can rescale the unselected points' opacity as follows scatterplot.set({ opacityInactiveScale: 0.5 });

 // Set the width of the outline of selected points scatterplot.set({ pointOutlineWidth: 2 });